Chikungunya

 There is no specific antiviral treatment for chikungunya.
 Treatment consists of rest, fluids and medicines for pain and fever, such as ibuprofen or paracetamol.

 Travellers visiting areas with on-going outbreaks are at risk of being infected with CHIKV.
-The risk areas are constantly changing and evolving, and travellers should check the latest information on outbreaks before they travel.
-Outbreaks of chikungunya in new areas are recorded in the Outbreak Surveillance section of our website.
-Travellers can check whether there is a risk of chikungunya in a country by looking at the 'Other Risks' tab; 'Biting insects or ticks' section of our Country Information pages.
+The risk areas are constantly changing and evolving, and travellers should check the latest information on our Country Information pages before they travel.

 Prevention